TOOLKIT: Protect Abortion Access

 ❀️ Self Care & Mental Health Help

-We understand this can be a distressing, there is help for you.
+We understand this can be distressing, but support is available.
 You are not alone.

-If you or someone you know may be in danger of suicide:
+If you or someone you know is in need of immediate help:

 CONVERSATION